JxWang-YM/Portfolio-Return-Prediciton-with-LSTM/README.md

 # Portfolio-Return-Prediciton-with-LSTM

 This project consists of two parts.
-In the first part of this project I intended to predict monthly return of portfolio of stocks ('AAL', 'DIS', 'F', 'MSFT') using LSTM Neural Network.
+- monthly return prediction of a portfolio of stocks ('AAL', 'DIS', 'F', 'MSFT') using LSTM Neural Network.
+- given the predicted return, construct the optimal portfolio using Efficient Fronter approach